azazdeaz/react-gsap-enhancer/README.md

  - [and more...!](http://azazdeaz.github.io/react-gsap-enhancer/#/demo/rainbow-rocket-man)

 ###Why?
 We have great tools (like [react-motion], or [Animated]) to get our React components move but to create more complicated animation sequences is still a pain without great tools like [GSAP].
 GSAP is easy to use and ultra performant if you let it mutate the DOM directly but unfortunately it is not safe if that piece of DOM is controlled by React.
+So this tool is for make this safe.

 ###How it works?
 It's pretty simple: in every render cycle:
  - after each render save the attributes of the rendered DOM elements, than start/restart the added animations.
  - before each render stop the animations and restore the saved attributes (so React will find the DOM as it was after the update)

 ###Usage
 First you have to enhance the component with react-gsap-enhancer: